Dry Ice

 - Hazards/Precautions:

 - Burns/frostbite: Dry ice can cause burns to the skin in short periods of times.
-Thermal gloves are to be used if it is
+Cryogenic gloves must be used when handling dry ice.
+Eye protection in the form of safety glasses, goggles, or face shield must also be worn when handling dry ice.

 - Suffocation: carbon dioxide is a simple asphyxiant.
 Always store dry ice in a well-ventilated area to minimize the build up of carbon dioxide.
 Personnel must use caution should dry ice be stored in a deep cooler.
-Personnel must never stick one’s head into the chest to obtain the dry ice.
+Never submerge your head into a cooler while scooping out dry ice, as the vapors are heavy and settle in low lying places or containers.

 - Placement of dry ice in rooms with little or no ventilation can result in a build-up of the carbon dioxide in the area.
 Do not store dry ice in a confined area such as in walk-in coolers, refrigerators, freezers, closets, or cars/vans.

-- The Material Safety data Sheet for dry ice is available at
+- The Safety Data Sheet for dry ice is available through the manufacturer or distributor, or through the EH&S MSDSOnline portal (see below).

 - Disposal of unneeded dry ice is accomplished by: